Third Years

 • An individual may receive a NAVPA scholarship only once.

-• Award Amount- $500, application due in January.
+• Award Amount- $1000 for each of the 8 NAVPA Regions, application due in January.

-• Must be a full time student with freshmen,sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering
+• Must be a full time student with freshmen, sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering

 • Students must be a SHPE Member